Reading School: History

-The school soon restarted, however, with the Reading School Act (1867) setting out its administration and funding.
-The foundation stone for new buildings, designed by Alfred Waterhouse (who also designed the Natural History Museum, London), was laid by the Prince of Wales Edward VII in 1870, and in 1871 the school moved in.
+The school re-opened, however, with the Reading School Act 1867 (30 & 31 Vict. c.
+5) setting out its administration and funding.
+The foundation stone for new buildings in Erleigh Road, designed by Alfred Waterhouse (who also designed the Natural History Museum, London), was laid by the Prince of Wales Edward VII in 1870, and in 1871 the school moved in.
 In 1915 Kendrick Boys' School (founded in 1875 from the legacy of John Kendrick), which had a large endowment but poor facilities, was taken over by Reading, which was poorly funded but had excellent facilities – this caused considerable controversy at the time but was ultimately seen as successful.

-The 1944 Education Act saw the abolition of fees (apart from boarding charges), with the cost of education now being met by the local authority.
+The Education Act 1944 saw the abolition of fees (apart from boarding charges), with the cost of education now being met by the local authority.
 The 1960s saw the rise of comprehensive education in England and Wales, but Reading was exempted in 1973 (along with the girls' grammar school in Reading, Kendrick) after a petition of over 30,000 local people (a third of the voters of Reading) was handed to the government.

-In 1986 the school celebrated the quincentenary of its refounding, and was graced by a visit by Queen Elizabeth II.
-A history of the school by Michael Naxton was published that year by Reading School Parents' Association.

 On 6 July 2007 Reading School was officially designated as the landing site for the Thames Valley and Chiltern Air Ambulance when it needs to transport patients to the nearby Royal Berkshire Hospital.
 Previously, seriously injured or ill patients from the Reading area had to be flown either to Wexham Park Hospital near Slough, or to the John Radcliffe Hospital in Oxford for treatment.
 The new arrangement means that the school field can now be used for emergency touchdowns.
 Patients are transported by land ambulance from the school to the hospital's accident and emergency department across the road.
 While this arrangement was only made official in 2007, the school field had been unofficially used on several occasions by the Thames Valley and Chiltern Air Ambulance in previous years.

+The school became an academy in 2012.

+In 2020, the school was found to have discriminated against a visually-impaired child by not making adjustments to enable him to take the eleven-plus entrance examination.